Explore Ireland

 Food Type: Asian

-The iconic Café Mao has been a firm favourite with Dubliners since its opening a few years back and is frequented by anyone who's in the mood for a little Asian flair.
-The exposed kitchen lines an entire wall, and the rest of the space is wide open which makes this an excellent environment for people watchers.
-The menu comprises everyone's favourite Asian dishes, such as Thai fish cakes, nasi goreng, chicken hoisin and salmon ramen, to name a few.
+The menu comprises everyone's favourite Asian dishes, such as Thai fish cakes, chicken hoisin and salmon ramen, to name a few.
 Everything on the menu is delicious and it is hard to go wrong when dining here.
-Open daily for lunch and dinner.
-Reservations recommended.
+It's open daily for lunch and dinner, and reservations recommended.

 Food Type: French